 Company Accounts overviewEdit on GitHub

-Company accoounts allow to build an organizational structure of your B2B business.
+Company accounts let you build an organizational structure of your B2B business.

 The top level of every B2B business model hierarchy is a company.
 The company represents a legal organization, which is related to stores and has specific metadata, like a tax-number.
 A company can have a name, activity state, and status attributes.